Munaaf786/CoWINDashboard/README.md

 - Download dependencies by running `npm install`
 - Start up the app using `npm start`

 </details>

-### Completion Instructions
+### Completed Following Instructions

 <details>
-<summary>Functionality to be added</summary>
+<summary>Functionality added</summary>
 <br/>

-The app must have the following functionalities
+The app has the following functionalities:

-- When the page is opened,
-  - An HTTP GET request should be made to **covidVaccinationDataApiUrl**
+- When the page loads, an HTTP GET request is made to `https://apis.ccbp.in/covid-vaccination-data`
-  - **_loader_** should be displayed while the HTTP request is fetching the data
+- A loader is displayed while the request is in progress
-  - After the data is fetched successfully, the response received should be displayed using different charts from `recharts`
-  - The last 7 days vaccination data should be displayed using the `BarChart` component from `recharts`
-  - The data for vaccination by gender and vaccination by age should be displayed as two different pie charts using the `PieChart` component from `recharts`
+- Upon successful data retrieval:
+  - A **Bar Chart** is used to show vaccination coverage over the last 7 days
+  - Two **Pie Charts** are used to display:
+    - Vaccination by gender
+    - Vaccination by age
-  - If the HTTP GET request made is unsuccessful, then the [FailureView](https://assets.ccbp.in/frontend/react-js/api-failure-view.png) should be displayed
+- If the request fails, a **Failure View** image is shown

 </details>

 <details>
 <summary>API Requests & Responses</summary>
 <br/>